simonthi/glyphs-scripts/README.md

 ## Transform

-### ScaleSelectedFromCenter
+### ScaleSelectedFromRespectiveOrigin
 It’s weird but Glyphs does not allow you choose the scale origin for selected shapes.
-This is fixed by this scripts.
-Selected shapes, enter scale factor, and tranfsorm origin.
+This is fixed by this script.
+Select shapes, enter scale factor, and tranfsorm origin.
 Scale.
+Be happy ☺️

 ## Test